sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 - Useful when running in Elastic Instruqt workshop environments
 - Can be combined with other flags for specific operations

+### `--reingest-instruqt-with-endpoints`
+- Deletes any existing `properties` index
+- Recreates the index using the `properties-index-mapping-instruqt.json` mapping
+- Uses custom inference endpoints: `my-e5-endpoint` and `my-elser-endpoint` (no default endpoints)
+- Downloads and ingests the 500-line dataset
+- Useful for testing with custom inference endpoints in Instruqt workshop environments
+- Self-contained operation - does not create search templates or raw properties indices

 ### Multiple Operations
 You can combine flags to run multiple operations:
 ```bash